Educating for transformation

 The impressive success of educational programs at Angola quickly inspired Calvin Theological Seminary to get involved within the Michigan prison system.
 Around the same time, the Michigan Department of Corrections (MDOC) had noticed the transformative work occurring in Angola and other places like it.
 During the early stages of interest, God provided a connection between the MDOC and CTS: Dan Heyns.

-Dan Heyns, who was the director of MDOC at the time, was the grandson of Garrett Heyns, the first recipient of Calvin College’s Distinguished Alumni Award.
+Dan Heyns, who was the director of MDOC at the time, was the grandson of Garrett Heyns, the first recipient of Calvin University’s Distinguished Alumni Award.
 This unexpected family connection pulled the doors of the Michigan prison system wide open and allowed CTS to begin offering a few unaccredited seminary courses at Handlon Correctional Facility in Ionia, Michigan.

 A growing mission

 After several years of offering these courses, Calvin Theological Seminary wanted to begin a fully accredited college degree program for these men behind bars.
-In order to get an undergraduate program off the ground, several key pieces had to fall in place: accreditation from Calvin College, written grant proposals, connections with donors, and established relationships with the leaders of the MDOC and Handlon Correctional Facility.
+In order to get an undergraduate program off the ground, several key pieces had to fall in place: accreditation from Calvin University, written grant proposals, connections with donors, and established relationships with the leaders of the MDOC and Handlon Correctional Facility.

-Once these pieces came together, a fully accredited college program was offered, and the Calvin Prison Initiative (CPI) was born.
+Once these pieces came together, a fully accredited program was offered, and the Calvin Prison Initiative (CPI) was born.

 The Calvin Prison Initiative began in the fall of 2015 with its first cohort of 20 students.
 Each school year, CPI accepts 20 male inmates from various Michigan state prison to its program.
 Men who are interested in CPI apply to the program and, if accepted, are transferred to the Handlon Correctional Facility.